jamestheadora/web-scraping-challenge/README.md

-# Web Scraping Homework - Mission to Mars
+# Web Scraping Challenge - Mission to Mars

 ![mission_to_mars](Images/mission_to_mars.png)

 The purpose of this challenge is to build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.

-### Before You Begin

-1. Create a new repository for this project called `web-scraping-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the web scraping challenge.
-Use a folder name to correspond to the challenge: **Missions_to_Mars**.

-4. Add your notebook files to this folder as well as your flask app.

-5. Push the above changes to GitHub.

 ## Step 1 - Scraping